 We can all thank Free People for bringing us the effortlessly cool top knot, but if it’s starting to feel stale, take it to the next level by incorporating a braid.
-Bonus points for a bold hair color choice, and pairing with shoulder length hair.
+Bonus points for a bold hair color choice, and pairing with a shoulder length bob.

-Show off your naturally silky strands with a sleek, classic cut.
-Long, side swept bangs paired with one-length hair is super easy to maintain: blow dry with a round brush, add a little shine spray to help tame fly aways, and go.
+Show off your naturally silky strands with one of the most classic Asian haircuts — a long sleek blunt cut.
+Side swept bangs paired with one-length hair is super easy to maintain: blow dry with a round brush, add a little shine spray to help tame flyaways, and go.

-A funky-fresh option for short Asian hairstyles, this choppy lob features layers that have been chopped and fanned out to create a futuristic texture.
+A funky-fresh option for Asian short hairstyles, this pretty choppy lob features layers that have been chopped and fanned out to create a futuristic texture.
 The straight-across bangs balance out the look by providing structure.

 Mohawks don’t need any help to look edgy or cool, but upgrading them with icy purple shades provides a holographic effect that’s next-level awesome.
 Plus, styling is easy: apply paste with your fingers and mold into place, creating a delightfully piecey texture.